 In today’s busy society, yoga provides an escape from the chaos and allows you to reconnect with yourself.
 Yoga is a great way to exercise and stay healthy and is available for anyone whatever your capability and mobility.
 Yoga is especially important as our bodies age, helping maintain flexibility and muscle strength, as well as keeping our minds focused and sharp.
-If you’re interested in yoga for over 50, and are wondering about the health benefits of yoga, we’ve put together a guide to the 10 health benefits of yoga for the over 50s.
+If you’re interested in yoga for those aged over 50, and are wondering about the health benefits of yoga, we’ve put together a guide to the 10 health benefits of yoga for the over 50s.

 Yoga for over 50 improves flexibility

 Yoga is an excellent way to keep flexible, as it stretches and loosens your muscles.
 This can help you feel less stiff and tired – especially yoga for over 50 – and is very popular with people with arthritis.
 Inflexibility in muscles and connective tissue may cause poor posture and tension.
 Tight hips can strain knee joints and tight hamstrings can cause back pain.
 Regular yoga works all your muscles and may ease pain from tight muscles, as it takes your joints through their full range of motion.
 Keep at it and you’ll notice a gradual increase in your flexibility, with difficult poses soon becoming easy.